Current students: You can find a link to your course page via the menu at the top of the site.

 Before being hired by UGA, I received a Doctorate of Arts (D.A.) degree from Carnegie Mellon University in 2011.
 Instead of doing research, I wrote a textbook draft for an analysis course.
 My coursework focused mostly on graph theory, pure logic, and set theory.
 One of my favorite parts of mathematics is the (transfinite) ordinal hierarchy.

-Outside of teaching, I run a lot and bike occasionally.
-I used to competitively play Dance Dance Revolution as well.
+Outside of teaching, I run a lot, do some boxing and weights a few times a week, and bike every once in a while.
+I used to competitively play Dance Dance Revolution.
 If you want to know more, you'll just have to talk to me sometime.

 Here's where you can find my old site.
 (If this link is broken, please let me know.)